joselopes04/joselopes04/README.md

 - 🔭 I’m currently working on a Android Studio Project
 - 🌱 I’m currently learning Dart and Flutter
-- 🎵 What i like: I love  and music
+- ⚡ What i like:
+- 💻 Programming
 - ⚽ Football
+- 🎵 Music
 - 🚗 Muscle cars

 <div align="center">